 Finally there is the idea that the majority of fellow citizens and members of government would be persuaded to adopt the protestors' views if only they could be 'made aware' of them.

 In a non-democracy like China or Russia this claim has a lot of plausibility.
-In those countries not only is factual knowledge about key political issues deliberately suppressed (as a state secret), but also even knowledge about the extent to which other people support the rulers and believe their lies.
-The only way to find out what one's fellow citizens really believe may be to take the bold action of holding up a placard in a public square (or a piece of white paper).
+In those countries not only is factual knowledge about key policy issues deliberately suppressed (as a state secret), but also even knowledge about the extent to which other people support the rulers and believe their lies.
+The only way to find out what your fellow citizens really believe may be to take the bold action of holding up a placard in a public square (or a piece of white paper).
 Thus, in a non-democracy, protest can indeed be a pro-democratic act - an attempt to seize democratic political rights for the people.
-This is also the case for places and times where political rights have been real but partial, such as apartheid South Africa, Jim Crow America.
+This is also the case for places and times where political rights have been real but partial, such as Jim Crow America.

 Domination and coercion are obviously not appropriate forms for communicating with fellow citizens in a democracy.
 Protest is not a good way of trying to persuade others of the reasonableness of a complaint.
-It is the same rule of the shouty angry people that we rightly criticise on Twitter and other spaces, but in real life so even more obnoxious and harder to escape.
+It is the same rule of the shouty angry people that we rightly criticise on Twitter and other spaces, but in real life is even more obnoxious and harder to escape.
 Citizens in liberal democracies have extensive freedoms to express and share their ideas and opinions with each other, and to found real political movements and organisations that can participate constructively and respectfully in democratic decision making.
 It is simply disgraceful for self-righteous loudmouths to take over our streets and public squares in order to demonstrate to the rest of us the degree of their indignation and the peculiarly self-serving claim that their obvious contempt for their fellow citizens is itself evidence that their complaint deserves more weight in our democratic politics.

 We have confused the fact that under a liberal democracy people have a right to public protest (at least of the noisy but peaceful sort) with the idea that protesting is itself a democratic thing to do.
 To the contrary, a democracy is exactly the context in which aggressively attempting to take over public space or cause public nuisance is least justified.
 People who live in a democracy ought to accept that their passionately held moral beliefs have no special claim to political authority or attention.